Julian/lean.nvim/README.rst

       mappings = true,
     }

-where ``on_attach`` should be your preferred LSP attach handler.

-If you do not already have a preferred setup which includes LSP key mappings and (auto)completion, you may find the `fuller example here in the wiki <https://github.com/Julian/lean.nvim/wiki/Getting-Started>`_ helpful.
 More detail on the full list of supported configuration options can be found below.

 Semantic Highlighting